-Last Updated on March 12, 2023
+Last Updated on December 1, 2023

-Portable air conditioners are designed to be operated in upstanding position only.
-If operated in any position other than that such as on its side, back or at an angle, this could damage its internal fixtures.
-Especially compressor mounting as the compressor is the major moving component.
-It is subjected to maximum vibration and most liable to mechanical fatigue.
+Portable ACs are designed to operate in an upstanding position only.
+If operated in any position other than that such as on its side, back, or at an angle, this could damage its internal fixtures.

-Compressor is the most important component of any air conditioner operating on vapor compression cycle.
 It is in fact the only necessary moving component in the air conditioning cycle.
-Compressor pressurizes refrigerant that is later on expanded to get the cooling effect that cools your home.
+Compressor pressurizes refrigerant that is later expanded to get the cooling effect that cools your home.

 A Little About Your AC’s Compressor and Refrigerant

-They were mostly used with R-22 refrigerant.
-R-22 is ozone depleting substance hence it not used anymore.
-In fact as of January 1, 2020, production and import of R-22 refrigerant was made illegal in US.
-For this reason almost all portable air conditioners use either scroll or rotary compressors.
+In fact, as of January 1, 2020, the production and import of R-22 refrigerant were made illegal in the US.
+For this reason, almost all portable air conditioners use either scroll or rotary compressors.

 Why Oil Is Necessary for Your Portable AC Compressor

-In rotary compressor, lubrication is required for contact in between cylinder and rotor.
+In a rotary compressor, lubrication is required for contact between cylinder and rotor.
 When a scroll compressor starts, the oil sump, bearings, and shaft interact with each other and form an oil supply system.

 Effect of Laying Portable AC On AC Compressor